acertio/biscuitsec.org/README.md

 ## Credit

-Credit goes to clever cloud and its developers (notably Geoffroy Couprie) and for the [core library](https://github.com/CleverCloud/biscuit).
+Credit goes to clever cloud and its developers (notably Geoffroy Couprie) for the [core library](https://github.com/CleverCloud/biscuit).

-Developed by Mohamed Rahji and Fabien Imbault.
+Playground was developed by Mohamed Rahji and Fabien Imbault.

 ## Todo